LeongYuXuan/Assignment-1/README.md

 Test: Fixing Code for validation
 Observations: Almost thought the entire page was broken after I tried fixing the doctype thing.
 It was fixed after adding "flex-direction: column".
 Gave me a big scare.

+Test: Fixing CSS code for validation
+Observation: Only 1 error, it felt great.

 Credits:
 "Placeholder image" is sourced from me
 Ngee Ann logo sourced from their website (somewhere)